New Methods for Handling Singular Sample Covariance Matrices: Some Properties of the Estimator

 Symmetric polynomials arise naturally in the study of the relation between the roots of a polynomial in one variable and its coefficients, since the coefficients can be given by a symmetric polynomial expressions in the roots.
 Symmetric polynomials also form an interesting structure by themselves.
 The resulting structures, and in particular the ring of symmetric functions, are of great importance in combinatorics and in representation theory (see for instance \cite{Fulton, Muir, Mac, Sagan} for more on details on this topic).

 The Schur polynomials are certain symmetric polynomials in $n$ variables.
-This class of polynomials is very important in representation theory since they are the characters of irreducible representations of the general linear groups.
+This class of polynomials is also very important in representation theory since they are the characters of irreducible representations of the general linear groups.
 The Schur polynomials are indexed by partitions.
 A partition of a positive integer $n$, also called an integer partition, is a way of writing $n$ as a sum of positive integers.
 Two partitions that differ only in the order of their summands are considered to be the same partition.
-Therefore, we can always represent a partition $\lambda$ of a positive integer $n$ as a sequence of $n$ non-increasing and non-negative integers $d_i$ such that
+Therefore, $\kappa=(\kappa_1,\ldots,\kappa_n)\vdash n$ is a partition of a positive integer of $n$ if

-Notice that some of the $d_i$ could be zero.
-Integer partitions are usually represented by the so called Young's tableaux (also known as Ferrers' diagrams).
-A Young tableaux is a finite collection of boxes, or cells, arranged in left-justified rows, with the row lengths weakly decreasing (each row has the same or shorter length than its predecessor).
-Listing the number of boxes on each row gives a partition $\lambda$ of a non-negative integer $n$, the total number of boxes of the diagram.
-The Young diagram is said to be of shape $\lambda$, and it carries the same information as that partition.
-For instance, in Figure \ref{young} we can see the Young tableaux corresponding to the partition $(5,4,1)$ of the number 10.
+The $\kappa_i$'s are called the \emph{parts} of $\kappa$.
+Notice that some of the $\kappa_i$ could be zero.
+Sometimes, we use another equivalent way to represent a partition.
+We write $\kappa=(1^{r_1},2^{r_2},\ldots,n^{r_n})\vdash n$ where $r_i$ is the number of $i$ appearing as parts in $\kappa$.
+Thus $\sum_{i=1}^n i\cdot r_i=n$.
+Integer partitions are usually represented by the so called Young's diagrams (also known as Ferrers' diagrams).
+A Young diagram is a finite collection of boxes, or cells, arranged in left--justified rows, with the row lengths weakly decreasing (each row has the same or shorter length than its predecessor).
+Listing the number of boxes on each row gives a partition $\kappa$ of a non-negative integer $n$, the total number of boxes of the diagram.
+The Young diagram is said to be of shape $\kappa$, and it carries the same information as that of partition.
+For instance, in Figure \ref{young} we can see the Young diagram corresponding to the partition $(5,4,1)$ of the number 10.